-Hard-boiled eggs, with only 2 PointsPlus value per egg, can be a Weight Watcher’s best friend, perfect for a tasty, healthy breakfast, lunch or snack.
+Hard-boiled eggs, with Zero SmartPoints on the WW Freestyle Program, can be a Weight Watcher's best friend, perfect for a tasty, healthy breakfast, lunch or snack.

 I like to have a bowl of them ready and waiting in the fridge when hunger strikes.

 Hard boiled eggs seem so simple and they are, but there are a few things you need to know about how to hard boil an egg if you want them to turn out perfectly (without that unattractive green ring) every time.

 First, there are several approaches for how to hard boil an egg and they all work, with varying degrees of success.